Who Is Marco Rubio?

 Meanwhile, the Florida senator was seeking to push through his Second Amendment Enforcement Act, designed, in part, to curb the assault weapons ban in Washington, D.C.
 When city Mayor Muriel Bowser asked Rubio to withdraw his bill, he replied with a letter that said they "share a common goal," insisting his legislation was simply meant to ensure that D.C. law was "in line with federal law."

-Rubio and his wife, Jeanette, live in West Miami with their four children: Amanda, Daniella, Anthony and Dominic.
-The couple has been married since 1998.
+Married since 1998, Rubio and his wife, Jeanette, have four children: Amanda, Daniella, Anthony and Dominic.
 Outside of politics, Rubio is known for his passion for football.
 He is a die-hard Miami Dolphins fan and his wife was once a cheerleader for the team.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!